-- Clean and tighten battery terminals and have the specific gravity checked at least once a year. - Check the battery fluid level every month, or more often in hot weather.
+- Clean and tighten battery terminals and have the specific gravity checked at least once a vear. - Check the battery fluid level every month, or more often in hot weather.
 Fill to approximately 3/8 inch above the plates.
 DO NOT OVERFILL.
-If fluid is added during freezing weather, the motorhome should be driven several miles to mix water and electrolyte to prevent freezing.

-Fluid level check may be omitted if equipped with maintenance-free batteries.
+If fluid is added during freezing weather, the motorhome should be driven several miles to mix water and electrolyte to prevent freezing. - Fluid level check may be omitted if equipped with maintenance-free batteries.

 To prevent wiring damage, it is essential when replacing the cables on the battery, or when using a "booster" battery, that the positive post and the positive cable be attached and the negative post and negative cable be attached.
 The posts are marked (+) plus and (-) minus.
+If a "boost charger" is used while battery

 If a "boost charger" is used while battery is in the motorhome, disconnect both battery cables before connecting the charger to avoid damage to engine electronic components.